mastodon/mastodon/docs/alt-text-ai.md

 # The system prompt to send to the OpenAI API
 ALT_TEXT_AI_PROMPT="Describe this image in detail for someone who cannot see it.
 Focus on the main subjects, actions, and important details.
 Be concise but thorough."

-# The base URL for the OpenAI API
+# The base URL for the OpenAI-compatible API
-ALT_TEXT_AI_API_BASE="https://api.openai.com/v1/chat/completions"
+ALT_TEXT_AI_API_BASE="https://openrouter.ai/api/v1"

-# The AI model to use (optional, defaults to gpt-4-vision-preview)
+# The AI model to use (optional, defaults to google/gemma-3-4b-it)
-ALT_TEXT_AI_MODEL="gpt-4-vision-preview"
+ALT_TEXT_AI_MODEL="google/gemma-3-4b-it"
 ```

 The `ALT_TEXT_AI_PROMPT` and `ALT_TEXT_AI_API_BASE` environment variables must be set for the feature to be enabled.
 If either is missing, the feature will be completely hidden from the user interface.
-The `ALT_TEXT_AI_MODEL` variable is optional and defaults to "gpt-4-vision-preview".
+The `ALT_TEXT_AI_MODEL` variable is optional and defaults to "google/gemma-3-4b-it", which is available for free on OpenRouter at the time of creating this documentation.

 ## How It Works